 Both Sky and Virgin offer TV on demand with catch up from at least the past seven days and limited other TV content as standard.

 Virgin Media offer hundreds of hours of catch up and on demand TV, with the exact content depending on the TV package we have; customers with the Full House TV pack also have access to Virgin's collection of Box Sets.

 Sky describe their catch up and extra content service as the UK's biggest, though content depends on the subscription.

-Basic catch up services are available with both the Original and Variety TV options, while Variety subscribers also have access to catch up services provided on their extra channels - mainly kids' shows and documentaries.
+Only basic catch up services are available with the Original Bundle, while Variety subscribers can also watch the catch up services for their extra channels - mainly kids' shows and documentaries.

-Sky don't offer Netflix.
-Instead they have their own streaming TV service, Now TV, for people who don't have and don't want to sign up to Sky, but fancy some of the extra content only available through them.
-There's more on that here - and how it compares to Netflix and Amazon Prime Video here.
+In fact, they have their own streaming TV service, Now TV, for people who don't have and don't want to sign up to Sky, but fancy some of the extra content only available through them.

 We've already made a quick comparison of HD channels available in the main channel count above, but which channels are included, and which come at a premium differs.

 Among the cheaper packages, Sky and Virgin are neck and neck - both offer 11 Freeview HD channels.

 They now also offer the same number of HD channels in their most expensive base bundles: 50 each for the Full House and Box Sets deals: